Structured Outputs in LLMs: Reliable Data for Real Pipelines

 A structured routing record needs four things: a label enum (no freeform strings), a bounded confidence float, a reasons list, and a requires_human_review boolean.

-That last field is the one most teams skip.
-It’s the one that pays for itself.
-When requires_human_review is true, the ticket goes to a person before anything else happens.
-No assumptions.
-No downstream damage to clean up.
+That last field is the one most teams skip, and the one that pays for itself.
+When requires_human_review is true, the ticket goes to a person before anything downstream touches it — no quiet assumptions, no cleanup two weeks later when a dashboard starts lying.

 Data cleaning and normalization